AbdulRhmanAlfaifi/Fennec/README.md

   * csv: Comma separated values
   * kjson: Use this format if you want to upload the resulting file to [Kuiper](https://github.com/DFIRKuiper/Kuiper) analysis platform.
 * `-q`, `--quiet` : Do not print logs to `stdout`
+* `--non-root`: Run Fennec with non root permissions.
+By default, Fennec requires `root` permissions and it will exit with error message if not root.
 * `--show-config` : Print the embedded configuration then exit
 * `--show-embedded` : Show embedded files
 * `-t`, `--timeout` : Sets the timeout in seconds for each osquery in query artifact type